I have a challenge for you. Call me now. Yes really, you my friend. Let’s chat. Can you do it?

 Treatment for pollution caused acne;

-- Gentle yet thorough daily evening cleanse – try a skin protecting, non-comedogenic cleanser like this guy
+- Gentle yet thorough daily evening cleanse – try a skin protecting, non-comedogenic cleanser

 - Wearing a non-comedogenic foundation which helps form a daily barrier over skin